nordic-institute/X-Road/doc/Protocols/ThirdPartyRepresentationExtension/pr-third_party_representation_extension_for_the_x-road_protocol.md

 </xs:complexType>
 ```

-Next, we define the elements used in the `XRoadRepresentedPartyType`.
-Element `partyClass` is similar to the element `memberClass` described in the X-Road protocol for adapter server messaging, but can additionally identify institutions that can not become members of X-Road.
+Next, the elements used in the `XRoadRepresentedPartyType` are defined.
+Element `partyClass` is similar to the element `memberClass` described in the X-Road Message Protocol 4.0 \[[PR-MESS](#Ref_PR-MESS)\], but can additionally identify institutions that can not become members of X-Road.

 Element `partyCode` is used to uniquely identify represented parties.